kyverno/website/content/en/blog/general/why-chainsaw-is-unique/index.md

 Basic assertions cover the simple cases but:

 - Working with arrays is not easy
-    - How are we supposed to compare arrays with different sizes ?
+    - How are we supposed to compare arrays with different sizes?
-    - How can we check a specific item in an array is present ?
+    - How can we check a specific item in an array is present?
 - Matching exact values is not always what we want
-    - How can we verify the number of replicas is above a certain number (not exactly this number) ?
+    - How can we verify the number of replicas is above a certain number (not exactly this number)?
-    - How can we apply a regex to a label ?
+    - How can we apply a regex to a label?

-The examples above are the most obvious ones, still they clearly demonstrate that an assertion model needs to be more rich and flexible than simple comparisons.
+The examples above are the most obvious ones, still they demonstrate that an assertion model needs to be more rich and more flexible than simple comparisons.

-### Overview of the Chainsaw assertion model
+### Overview of the Chainsaw Assertion Model

 Let's see how Chainsaw can assert that the number of replicas of a Deployment is greater than a certain threshold, let's look at how it can be written.